bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

 1. Go to the CloudFormation Console.
 2. Click the **Create Stack** button.
 3. Select "Template is ready" and "Upload a template file."
 4. Click the **Choose file** button, select the template file, and click Open.
-This uploads this to an S3 Bucket created for ths purpose.
+This uploads this to an S3 Bucket created for this purpose.
 5. Go to the EC2 Console in a new tab.
 6. Select **Key Pair** and create click the **Create Key Pair** button.
 7. Name it `A4L` for this demo, click the **Create Key Pair** button, and save the `.cer` file.